 The Apostle Paul said in Philippians 3:13-14(NLT), “13 No, dear brothers and sisters, I have not achieved it, but I focus on this one thing: Forgetting the past and looking forward to what lies ahead, 14 I press on to reach the end of the race and receive the heavenly prize for which God, through Christ Jesus, is calling us.”
 As workman of the scriptures, we are often warned to be sure to put verses of scripture in their proper context.
 It is helpful to know who the Lord has inspired the writer to write to, and why.
 Sometimes it is doctrinal, and other times it is rebuke and correction.
 Philippians 3:13-14 is a passage that is so timeless and far reaching in its encouragement that any context would be too small a box to contain it.

 From what we know about Paul, he laid it all out there for us.
 He talked about the challenges of being a Christian in such blatant terms, and he was so honest about the struggles of the flesh.
-He wanted to please God with all of his heart, but he was at times bombarded with so many obstacles.
+He wanted to please God with all his heart, but he was at times bombarded with so many obstacles.
 This is always an area that really tugs at my heart, because I know what it feels like to take one step forward, only to be knocked two steps back.
 It can really do a number on you, especially when you don’t understand what’s happening and why.
-This is one of the reasons that I endeavor to encourage sisters in the Lord that might be going through some of the tribulations that I have had at one time in my life.
+This is one of the reasons that I endeavor to encourage sisters in the Lord that might be going through some of the tribulations that I have experienced in life.
 I believe it is my calling to help educate, uplift, and encourage, because I know God will deliver us from all affliction.
 We just need to have faith.

 If you’ve ever been abused emotionally, physically or mentally, this feeling of being numb seems very natural.
 We retreat to familiar patterns when anything like devastation or disappointment come into play, and we will often switch off emotions like hope, joy, and faith for fear that they will let us down.
 We feel like punching bags, and many of us are emotionally exhausted from the fight.